Posterior Cruciate Ligament Injury

 Pain medicine: You may be given a doctor's order for medicine to take away or decrease pain.
 Do not wait until the pain is severe before you take your medicine.

-Nonsteroidal anti-inflammatory (NSAID) medicine may decrease swelling and pain or fever.
-This medicine can be bought with or without a doctor's order.
-This medicine can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask your primary healthcare provider if NSAIDs are safe for you.
-Always read the medicine label and follow the directions on it before using this medicine.
+NSAIDs help decrease swelling and pain or fever.
+This medicine is available with or without a doctor's order.
+NSAIDs can cause stomach bleeding or kidney problems in certain people.
+If you take blood thinner medicine, always ask if NSAIDs are safe for you.
+Always read the medicine label and follow directions.
+Do not give these medicines to children under 6 months of age without direction from your child's doctor.

 Repair: A PCL tear may be repaired by reattaching the torn ligament.